briankappgoldstein/new-site/_posts/2018-09-28-october-training-plan.md

 https://www.flotrack.org/video/6193758-workout-wednesday-circuit-with-harvards-gabby-thomas

-as an aside - simpler versions of most of the other movements shown in that video are ideal for a "general fitness" go to.
+as an aside - simpler versions of most of the other movements shown in that video are ideal for a "general fitness" go to - I'll write more about that another time.

 As I have no plans on rowing competitively, once I achieve these goals, I'll go back to doing more "general" work like this.